MicrosoftDocs/Devices-docs/surface-hub/surface-hub-secure-with-uefi-semm.md

 - Boot
 - Date/Time

+> [!TIP]
+> To learn more about the security implications of configuring SEMM settings, see [Manage UEFI settings with SEMM](/surface-hub/surface-hub-3-security#manage-uefi-settings-with-semm)

 ## Create UEFI configuration image

 Unlike other Surface devices, you cannot use an MSI file or a Win PE image to apply these settings on Surface Hub.
 Instead, you need to create a USB image to load into the device.
-To create a Surface Hub UEFI configuration image, download and install the latest version of the Microsoft Surface UEFI Configurator from [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703).For more information about using UEFI and SEMM, see [Microsoft Surface Enterprise Management Mode](/surface/surface-enterprise-management-mode).
+To create a Surface Hub UEFI configuration image, download and install the latest version of the Microsoft Surface UEFI Configurator from [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703).

 ## To configure UEFI on Surface Hub